 We've covered how to book a Reduced Mileage Award in more detail, but here's a quick overview:

 - Check award availability on American Airlines' website.
-(You'll need an economy or business-class “saver award”)
+(You'll need an economy or business-class “MileSAAver award”)

-- Call American Airlines reservations at 1-800-882-8880 (A phone booking fee, $30, will not be charged as there is no mechanism to complete this booking online).
+- Call American Airlines reservations at 1-800-882-8880 (A phone booking fee of $30 will not be charged as there is no way to complete this booking online).

 - There must be a MileSAAver award available for the flight you wish to book.

-- Award travel must originate in the 48 contiguous United States or Canada.
+- Award travel must originate and terminate in the 48 contiguous United States or Canada.

 - Travel can be in Main Cabin or First Class; the discount is the same regardless of your class of service.